 Daniel P. Tokaji

-Media outlets have frequently sought Tokaji’s election law expertise, and The New York Times, Los Angeles Times, The Columbus Dispatch, The Boston Globe, Chicago Tribune, and USA TODAY have all quoted him on the subject.
-He also has appeared on TODAY, FOX News, NBC News, and National Public Radio.
+Media outlets frequently seek Professor Tokaji’s expertise on election and voting issues.
+The New York Times, Los Angeles Times, The Columbus Dispatch, USA TODAY have all quoted him, and he has appeared on TODAY, FOX News, NBC News, and National Public Radio.

 A graduate of Harvard College and the Yale Law School, Professor Tokaji clerked for the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
 Before arriving at Ohio State, he was a staff attorney with the ACLU Foundation of Southern California and Chair of California Common Cause.

 Professor Tokaji has successfully litigated many civil rights, civil liberties, and election law cases.
 He was lead counsel in a case that struck down an Ohio law requiring naturalized citizens to produce a certificate of naturalization when challenged at the polls.
 He was also an attorney for plaintiffs in cases that kept open the window for simultaneous registration and early voting in Ohio’s 2008 general election, and that challenged punch-card voting systems in Ohio and California after the 2000 election.